maxvfischer/DIY-CNC-machine/README.md

 ![stepper_motor_cable_management_6_3](./images/build/frame/stepper_motor_cable_management_6_3.jpg)

-To simplify pushing the cables through the cable chain, the cables were taped together, leaving no loose ends to get stuck in the chain.
-This was needed as the cables were longer than the cable sock (to reach all the way to the small electronic box in the front of the CNC machine).
+To simplify pushing the wires and the cable sleeve through the cable chain, the wires were taped together, leaving no loose ends to get stuck in the cable chain.
+This was needed as the wires were longer than the cable sleeve (to reach all the way to the small electronic box in the front of the CNC machine).

-A cable tie was used to close the entrence of the cable sock.
+A cable tie (**O11**) was used to close the entrence of the cable sleeve.

 ![stepper_motor_cable_management_6_4](./images/build/frame/stepper_motor_cable_management_6_4.jpg)